ni/nisystemlink-clients-python/docs/getting_started.rst

 Overview
 ~~~~~~~~

-The :class:`.FeedsClient` class is the primary entry point of the File API.
+The :class:`.FeedsClient` class is the primary entry point of the Feeds API.

 When constructing a :class:`.FeedsClient`, you can pass an
 :class:`.HttpConfiguration` (like one retrieved from the